This topic describes how to scale up the cache disks of a file gateway.

 If you want to scale up the cache disks of a local file gateway, you must go to the VMware vSphere, Virtual Hard Disk (VHD), or Kernel-based Virtual Machine (KVM) deployment platforms.
 For more information, see Add disks.

 Recreate shares based on the previous share names and configurations.
 When you recreate shares, select the cache disks that are scaled up.
 The new shares show the new cache capacity.
-For more information, see Manage shares or Manage NFS shares.
+For more information, see.